Raw data Table of Contents

 # Mental illness 1. **Life Satisfaction:** The **2024 American Family Survey** (published early 2025) found only **12%** of young liberal women reported being "completely satisfied" with life, vs. **37%** of conservative women.
 [Source](https://ifstudies.org/blog/why-so-blue-liberal-women-are-less-happy-more-lonely-but-why) 2. **Loneliness:** Liberal women are over **3x** as likely to report frequent loneliness, with nearly **29%** reporting it multiple times a week.
 [Source](https://ifstudies.org/blog/why-so-blue-liberal-women-are-less-happy-more-lonely-but-why) 3. **Anxiety Drivers:** The **APA’s 2025/2026 Healthy Minds Polls** show societal division is a stressor for **62%** of adults, with liberal respondents frequently citing political climate as a primary strain.
 [Source](https://www.apa.org/pubs/reports/stress-in-america/2025)

-3 Small business
+5 Small business

 1. 99.9% of business in the US is small business.
 According to the latest U.S. Small Business Administration (SBA) 2026 report, small businesses account for 99.9% of all businesses in the United States.
 SBA.gov.

 2. Business Formations: New business applications remain at record highs, with over 1.1 million new formations in the first two months of 2026 alone.
-Morningstar.com
+Morningstar.com NOTE: This could also be due to layoffs, and a person's other option is to start their own business.

 3. According to the latest U.S. Small Business Administration (SBA) 2026 Frequently Asked Questions, small businesses employ 45.9% of all private sector workers in the U.S.